-If the @-symbol appears on the local display in front of a parameter, the parameter is write-protected by a user-specific access code and its value cannot be changed at the moment using local operation $\Rightarrow @$ 119.
+If the $\square$ -symbol appears on the local display in front of a parameter, the parameter is write-protected by a user-specific access code and its value cannot be changed at the moment using local operation $\rightarrow \square$ 119.

-Parameter write protection via local operation can be disabled by entering the user-specific access code in the Enter access code parameter ( $\rightarrow \square 105$ ) via the respective access option.
+Parameter write protection via local operation can be disabled by entering the user-specific access code in the Enter access code parameter ( $\rightarrow \triangleq 105$ ) via the respective access option.